Sell Digital Products. Create it once and sell it repeatedly. This is probably one of the main reasons you’re interested in selling digital products.

 You can offer them a free version of your finished product when it’s done to thank them and create incentives.
 While at the same time, giving yourself the opportunity to ask for a testimonial later down the road.
 When doing this many people make the mistake of reaching out to friends and family.
 Instead, reach out to strangers who actually represent your target market.
 You’ll gain much more reliable and useful feedback.

-A final way to validate your idea is by creating a simpler version of the product and getting it out to the world as soon as possible, to gain feedback which you’ll use to improve and create a final version of your product.
+A final way to validate your idea is by creating a simpler version of the product and getting it out to the world as soon as possible, to gain feedback that you’ll use to improve and create a final version of your product.

 In the tech world, this is known as a beta launch or a preview, where a product with known or unknown bugs is released to the public or a select group of people for usability testing.